the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 that we can assume that the lectures to that point contain a mixture of domain specific content and RSE specific content(A good starting point for an RSE in the natural sciences), then we come to the question of the topic of the masters thesis.
 In order for young RSEs to get their research experience we believe it is necessary that already in their master's thesis young RSE students are given computational research tasks that can be solved with the RSE specific skills of that domain.
 This gives them a Master's degree of a ${DOMAIN}-RSE that has learnt in their lectures a research domain specific part and a software engineering specific part, and enabled them to get a first dip into actual science in their master's thesis.
-Of course the next question is for their future, is whether a master's degree enables them to really be effective parts of a research group.
+Of course, the next question for their future is whether a master's degree enables them to really be effective parts of a research group.
 We argue that this is most likely not the case since they will not be accepted into research groups and there are formal barriers in the research landscape if people don't have a PhD(e.g. eligibility for funding).
 Hence a PhD is required to actively participate in science and why we argue the regular RSE should do a PhD that on one end combines knowledge of a research domain with software engineering heavy task such that both pillars are suitably covered and they were able to observe how research functions.

 ## Required Next steps
 ### Implementation Strategies